iluvjava/Maths/Notebook 2.0/AMATH 503/1D Wave in Infinite Domain.md

 [[Fourier Transform (PDE Flavor)]]
-One of the very important application of Fourier Transfrom is its application to Solving PDEs in the infinite domain.
+One of the very important application of Fourier Transform is its application to Solving PDEs in the infinite domain.

 ---
 ### **Intro**

-We are going to solve the **wave equation** on the **infinite domain** using the **metod of Fourier Transform**.
+We are going to solve the **wave equation** on the **infinite domain** using the **method of Fourier Transform**.

 Yes, the only thing we changed is the boundary conditions, because now it's on infinite domain.